Are Nevada Records Public?

 Any person who has their request to inspect or copy public records denied may appeal to a district court to access public records.
 Nevada Revised Statutes 239.011 allows public records requesters to apply to the district court where a public record is located if their request is denied, there is no response within a reasonable time, or if the fees charged are improper.
 The court may grant an order compelling the custodian of the records to make the specific record sought available.
 This is in conjunction with any other relief applicable under any statute, so the requester may also sue for damages.

 The Nevada Revised Statutes allows a court to order the sealing of criminal records of some convicted persons.
 Certain conditions would have to be met, and the court would need to be convinced that the individual has been successfully rehabilitated.
 A record that is successfully sealed would be removed from the Nevada public records and would only be accessible to certain eligible persons.
+In other words, Sealed state public records are considered confidential records.
+Per Nevada Public Record Act, confidential records are inaccessible to the general public.
 The subject of records that have been sealed may also respond to questions about the sealed records as if it never happened.
 Only some offenses can be sealed.
 For instance, sexual offenses, child abuse offenses, and motor vehicle homicide offenses cannot be sealed.

 Nevada Revised Statutes 179.245 contains the conditions necessary to seal criminal records for convictions.
 The period of time that should have passed to seal a conviction is as follows.